nunonunes/money-maker/README.md

 - Create a weight system to enable keeping different relative values in each currency
 - Create a dependencies file for auto installation
+- Create a way to run a sequence of simulated tickers (probably get the data from Yahoo Finance, using [PyAlgoTrade][])

 Kudos